 The Staffordshire Commissioner Fire and Rescue Authority is compliant with the CIPFA Statement on the Role of the Chief Financial Officer in Local Government.
-A Service Level Agreement has been put in place between the Authority and the Staffordshire Commissioners Office as the Director of Finance performs the Statutory Role for the Police Fire and Crime Commissioner in addition to the Fire and Rescue Authority.
+A Service Level Agreement was in place between the Authority and the Staffordshire Commissioners Office as the Director of Finance performed the Statutory Role for the Police Fire and Crime Commissioner in addition to the Fire and Rescue Authority up to 31 October 2023.
+From 1 November 2023 the SLA/secondment agreement ceased and the Director of Finance returned solely to the Fire and Rescue Service and he has continued to perform the duties of the S151 Officer for the SCFRA only.
+The SC has appointed a new Director of Finance for the SCO also performing the duty of S151 Officer for the statutory responsibilities of the SC as Police and Crime Commissioner.